author image

 1. Bold Claim

-2. Personal Story
+5. Personal Story

-4. Historical Flashback
+9. Historical Flashback

-5. Physical Prop
+10. Physical Prop

 Hold a real object in your hand to make your idea physical.

-10. Show a Striking Image or Short Video
+11. Striking Image or Video

-13. WIIFM (What’s In It For Me)
+13. WIIFM (What’s In It for Me)

-14. A Powerful Quote
+17. A Powerful Quote

 Use a famous quote.
 It must be relevant to your presentation’s message.